Farm bill text released in U.S. House, setting up fight with Senate

 “The markup is one step in a greater House process, that should not be compromised by misleading arguments, false narratives, or edicts from the Senate,” Thompson said.

 The House Agriculture Committee plans to mark up the 942-page bill on Thursday.
 It is expected to cost $1.5 trillion over 10 years.
-A title-by-title summary has also been released.
+A title-by-title summary can be found here.

 In a statement, the top Democrat on the committee, Rep. David Scott of Georgia, slammed the draft bill for “taking food out of the mouths of America’s hungry children, restricting farmers from receiving the climate-smart conservation funding they so desperately need, and barring the USDA from providing financial assistance to farmers in times of crisis.”